javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

 ### Default contents ###

-In most books, the only elements that define their own content are the chapters and appendices (with the `content` options). **easybook** defines sensible default contents for every content type.
-If the book adds for example an inner cover (`title` content type):
+In most books, the only elements that define their own content are chapters and appendices (with the `content` option).
+In addition, **easybook** defines sensible default contents for some content types.
+If your book for example includes an inner cover (`title` content type) without any contents file:

     book:
         ...